feston/recettes/brioche.md

 Turn on the oven and set it to 160C.
 While it is heating up, mix the remaining egg with a few grains of salt and glaze the brioches.
 Put them in the oven and let them cook.
-The cooking time is dependent on the brioches' volumes.
+The cooking time depends on the brioches' volumes.
 If you've done two with this recipe, a good guess is probably 25 to 30 minutes.

 The crust should be well brown and the core well cooked - if the crust is brown